RoyH11/RoyH11/README.md

 # Hi there 👋

-My name is ***Roy Huang***, and I am an ***AI/ML Engineer*** and ***Full-Stack Developer*** with a well-rounded background spanning hardware, software, data science, and AI/ML.
+My name is ***Roy Huang***, and I am an ***AI/ML Engineer*** and ***Full-Stack Developer*** with a well-rounded background spanning hardware, software, data science, and AI/ML research.

 💼 I am currently working as a ***Research Assistant*** at the UT Southwestern Medical Center, focusing on developing ***Deep Learning*** solutions for early diagnosis of retinal diseases.